 Dr Spary's research and teaching focuses on aspects of democratic politics and development, particularly gender, development, political representation and political institutions, and specialises in politics and policy in India.
 She is the former convenor (2008-2016) of the Politics of South Asia Specialist Group of the UK's Political Studies Association.

 Dr Spary convenes the third year undergraduate and MA modules Gender and Development, and the MA module Global Asia and teaches on the first year undergraduate modules Introduction to Comparative… read more

-1. 'Gender, Development, and the State in India'
+1. Gender, Development, and the State in India

 2. Performing representation: women parliamentarians and political participation in India

-This British Academy funded research project explores women's participation as elected representatives in the national parliament of India.
+This British Academy Small Grant funded research project explores women's participation as elected representatives in the national parliament of India.
 It seeks to understand the institutional dynamics affecting the participation of women MPs as a minority group and the representation of gender in parliament.
 The analysis focuses on selected debates and parliamentary committees, including the Committee for the Empowerment of Women.
 It combines performance-oriented and institutionalist approaches to the study of political representation and parliaments.

 This research forms part of a co-authored book with Professor Shirin M. Rai, Performing Representation: Women Members in the Indian Parliament, (Oxford University Press, 2019).

 I am also continuing with further research on women's political participation in India, especially for the 2019 general elections, as well as party nominations practices, renomination of women, and incumbency, and women in party political and parliamentary leadership positions in India.

 Reviews of Performing Representation: